A guide to Sydney’s national parks

 • Public transport: Bus from Elizabeth Street to Maroubra Beach or Pioneer Park, Malabar

 One of the newest national parks in the state, this beautiful area in Sydney’s east was made a national park in 2012.
 It was expanded in 2016 and now comprises an eastern and western section (with the ANZAC Rifle Range in between).
-The park has some of the most spectacular coastal views in the city – follow the easy Western Escarpment Walking Track to admire them.
+The park has some of the most spectacular coastal views in the city – follow the easy Western Escarpment Walking Track or Boora Point walking track to admire them.
 In spring the scrub is bursting with wildflowers and whales frolic offshore in winter.
 When you need to cool off, the park has access to both Maroubra and Malabar beaches.

-Malabar walking track, Malabar Headland National Park - Credit: John Spencer/DCCEEW
+Boora Point walking track, Malabar Headland National Park - Credit: John Spencer/DCCEEW

 Georges River National Park